nicolascalo/biomedical_data_pipelines/drug_screening_campaign_data_aggregation/README.md

 # :bangbang: Disclaimer

-The file included in this folder has been anonimized, which introduced some artifacts in the final document
+The file included in this folder has been anonimized, which introduced some artifacts in the provided exmeple document.

 # :paintbrush: Graphical summary